Current and Upcoming Events

 We plan campus-wide events and activities to encourage enthusiasm for environmental issues and grow our sustainable campus community.

-Graduate students can catch us at the New Graduate Student Resource Fair.
+Graduate students can catch us during Wildcat Welcome at the New Graduate Student Resource Fair.

-Green Cup is a month-long competition from October 21 - November 17, 2013, which challenges NU students living in campus residence halls/colleges and Greek housing to reduce energy and water use.
-Green Cup is a student driven initiative with SEED (Students for Ecological & Environmental Development) leading the effort.
+Green Cup is a month-long competition, which challenges NU students living in campus residence halls/colleges and Greek housing to reduce energy and water use.
+Green Cup is a student driven initiative with Students for Ecological & Environmental Development (SEED) leading the effort.
 The first Green Cup was held in 2006 when students approached Facilities Management with the idea.

-The goal of Green Cup is to encourage behavior change and show that small, everyday choices—like turning off lights when you leave a room—can have on big impact on waste reduction.
-Scoring is based on a per person percent reduction in usage as compared to an established baseline usage for the individual residence.
-There are various prizes this year!
+The goal of Green Cup is to encourage behavior change and show that small, everyday choices—like turning off lights when you leave a room—can have a big impact on energy use.
+Residence halls earn points by reducing their energy and water usage per person from an established baseline.
 Check out the Green Cup page to learn more.

-Northwestern promotes alternative transportation and healthy lifestyles by taking part in Bike2Campus Week, which is a competition between Chicago-area universities to achieve the most bike rides, and the Bike to Work Challenge every June, where the NU community competes against other local institutions to log the most biking trips for a week.
+Northwestern promotes alternative transportation and healthy lifestyles by taking part in Bike2Campus Week, which is a competition between Chicago-area universities to achieve the most bike rides, and the Bike to Work Challenge every June, where the Northwestern community competes against other local institutions to log the most biking trips for a week.
 Read about Northwestern's Bike to Work Challenge wins here.

-Boxes for "Take it or Leave it" will be placed in the lobby/entry of each location—one for clothing/linens/small household items and one for nonperishable food.
+Boxes for "Take it or Leave it" are placed in the lobby/entry of each location—one for clothing/linens/small household items and one for nonperishable food.
 Boxes will be emptied throughout the program and items will be donated to local charities.